Tips and strategies to help improve English exam results

 - Treasure time you can spend with your child reading.

 - Make sure your child is familiar with the format of exams and assessments at school.

 - Increase your child's general exposure to English.

 - Never force your child - use an encouraging parenting style.

 - Empower your child through choices.

-- Read the article Aim for As I had published in a Hong Kong magazine about strategies which helped my son achieve 10As in his public exams (for secondary school children).
+- Read the article Aim for As we had published in a Hong Kong magazine about strategies which helped our son achieve 10As in his public exams (for secondary school children).

 - Encourage your child and give LOTS of praise.

 "I am soooooo touched by the thoughtfulness and recognition that you bestowed upon Anthony.
 I have to say your love and dedication for students is unfathomable, and I can see God's grace in how you steer your students through their challenges, pursuits and most importantly, difficult times."

 -Edna (Parent of 3 students)